sohanasarah/CP8319CPS824Connect4/README.md

 # CP8319CPS824Connect4

+The game of Connect4 with Deep Q-Learning

 The project contains the following classes-

   The Game Class (game.py)- contains the board of the game, the board history, the game states, the available moves and the results.

-  The Player Class(player.py)- it has two strategies- First one is a random strategy, where the player randomly chooses a move from the list of available moves.
+  The Player Class(player.py)- it has two strategies- first one is a random strategy, where the player randomly chooses a move from the list of available moves.
-  The second one is based on the Neural Network model (MLP or RNN)
+  The second one is based on the Neural Network model (MultiLayer Perceptron or Recurrent Neural Network)

   The Game Controller Class (gameController.py)- it controls the flow of the games. it simulates multiple games and collects the board history from the Game class and build a training history.
 It takes the available moves from the board and let the player choose the move.
 Then it passes that move back to the board.